theshubaduck/binix/README.md

-IMPORTANT INFORMATION FOR USERS:
+Here's a revised version of the information paragraph, tailored to match the functionality and structure of your Binix Framework code:

+Important Information for Users:

-Before you get started with Binix, you need to get yourself familiar with the command line.
-Here are some of the commands which will be useful if you are planning to create your own distro with this:
+To get started with Binix, familiarize yourself with the command line interface.
+Here are some essential commands:

-help.
-This displays all the available commands in the command line. exit.
-Exits the Binix framework. addservice <service_name>.
-This is where you add services to your distro, so on and so forth. listservices.
-Lists every single service. loadmodule <module_name>.
-It loads whatever module into the framework. createfile <filename>.
-It creates a new file with whatever name you want. deletefile <filename>.
-It deletes any file that you make. listfiles.
-It lists all the files in the current directory. runprocess <process_name>.
-It will run whatever process you want.
-IMPORTANT INFORMATION FOR MAINTAINERS, DEVELOPERS, AND CONTRIBUTORS:

-Please familiarize yourself with the license before you do anything.
-Plus, all contributions will go through GitHub instead of Git, so it is even more efficient compared to Linux.
-Also, please, for even more efficiency when you are directly changing the files, compress them back into ONE zip.

-So, for having so many guidelines, however, it is better in this organized way. :) Efficiency is our ethos, and that goes the same for users.
-By doing this, you will help people download the Binix framework.

-So, thank you personally :D.

-Well, that's it from me.
+help: Displays all available commands.

+exit: Exits the Binix Framework.

+file [create/delete/edit/list] <filename>: Manages files (create, delete, edit, or list files).

+process run <process_name>: Simulates running a process.

+addmodule <module_name>: Loads a custom module into the framework.

+Important Information for Maintainers, Developers, and Contributors:

+Before contributing, please review the license agreement.
+Contributions will be managed through GitHub for efficiency.
+When modifying files, ensure they are compressed back into a single zip file for streamlined distribution.
+Efficiency is our core ethos, and your cooperation helps make the Binix Framework accessible to users.
+Thank you for your contributions!
 Happy coding!